LincW0/Logisim-Connection-Language/README.md

  A better way of describing Logisim connections.

- Current version: beta 0.7
+ Current version: Beta0.7.2

+ Notice: This version is not compatible with code made for versions lower than Beta0.7.1

  Compile /Compiler/compiler.cpp with gcc.

- This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt
+ This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt (This will be supported in Beta1.0)

  Output components are now fully organized.